critical reflections

 photos © Thomas Deckker 2020

 Margaret Howell has a beautiful shop designed by William Russell of Pentagram, with two shop windows on Wigmore Street, London W1.
 The building was originally built as the Bechstein Hall and piano showroom between 1899 and 1901; the hall is now the Wigmore Hall.
 Not only is the Wigmore Hall one of the best venues for chamber, instrumental and vocal music in the world but the shop benefits from wonderful natural light through a skylight (just visible in the lower photos).
-Incidentally, Loos designed a shop for a renowned tailor, Knize, in Vienna which brought together his loves of architecture and clothes.
+Incidentally, Loos designed a shop for the renowned tailor Knize in Vienna which brought together his loves of architecture and clothes.

 Thomas Deckker